hslu-ige-laes/lora-devices-ttn/docs/sensors/emu-professional-II.md

 ### Sampling Interval and Measurement Selection
 You can configure the device via a LoRaWAN downlink and determine which measured values are to be transmitted.

-EMU provides an online [Payload Generator](https://www.emuag.ch/files/software/Lora-Payload-Generator.html) that generates the hex code for the configuration.
-This hex code can then be sent to the device via TTN downlink (in the console under ‘Messaging - Downlink’).
-You can send the telegrams to Fport 1 to 10.
-This gives you the option of sending the energy every 15 minutes (configuration Fport 1) and sending a data configuration to Fport 2 that is only to be reported daily, for example.
+- EMU provides an online [Payload Generator](https://www.emuag.ch/files/software/Lora-Payload-Generator.html) that generates the hex code for the configuration.

-#### Examples
+- This hex code can then be sent to the device via TTN downlink (in the console under ‘Messaging - Downlink’).
-**Active Energy Import T1 in kWh** with different intervals:
+- You can send the telegrams to different slots (Fport 1 to 10).
+This gives you the possibility of sending the energy every 15 minutes (configuration Fport 1) and sending another value to Fport 2 that is only to be reported daily, for example.

--	 5 Minutes: '05 00 08 1C B2'
+**Examples**
--	10 Minutes: '0A 00 08 1C 60'
+"Active Energy Import T1 in kWh" with different intervals:
--	15 Minutes: '0F 00 08 1C 2E'
+-	 5 Minutes: `05 00 08 1C B2`
--	60 Minutes: '3C 00 08 1C BD'
+-	10 Minutes: `0A 00 08 1C 60`
-- 24 Hours:   '10 0E 08 1C B7'
+-	15 Minutes: `0F 00 08 1C 2E`

-uplink_interval_3600min_energy_import_t1
+-	60 Minutes: `3C 00 08 1C BD`
-Uplink Interval 24 hr - Active Energy Import T1 in kWh
+- 24 Hours:   `10 0E 08 1C B7`

-A so called slot can get deactivated by sending '00 00 00 00'
+A slot can get deactivated by sending `00 00 00 00`

 ---

-## Payload formatter
+## Original Payload formatter EMU

 ```javascript
 /**